Microflow/buy-some-give-one-android/README.md

-fforward (for Android)
+Mykra (for Android)
 =======================

 Hey!

-fforward is an open source Android app that will help people micro-crowdfund. $1- to $100 is our domain.
+Mykra is an open source Android app that will help people micro-crowdfund. $1- to $333 is our domain.

 Users will log on and see interesting projects and products as they scroll.